Baton Rouge Water Quality Summary

 3. In homes located near wells with higher natural iron content

-If you experience discoloration, run cold water for 5-10 minutes to clear the lines.
+If you experience discoloration, run cold water for 2-3 minutes to clear the lines.
 If discoloration persists for more than an hour, contact the Water Quality Hotline at (225) 389-5100.
-The water utility continuously monitors iron levels and adjusts treatment at specific wells to minimize this issue.
+The water utility continuously monitors mineral levels and has treatment systems at specific wells to minimize this issue.

 What is salt water intrusion and how does it affect our water?